richardanaya/gbnf/README.md

 A library for working with llama.cpp GBNF files.
 This project is meant to help make it easier to constrain and guide GBNF driven AIs like [llama.cpp](https://github.com/ggerganov/llama.cpp).

 * Data structures for representing GBNF
-* Rendering of GBNF files from data structures
+* Rendering of a GBNF file from data structures
 * Convesion of JSON schema to GBNF